sacarlson/stellar_utility/multi-sign-server/readme.md

-#Multi Sign Server  also know as mss-server or for short
+#Multi Sign Server  also know as mss-server for short

-The mss-server now also has a websocket that performs the same actions using the same JSON formated strings as the original mss-server did plus now more only using a websocket instead of an http connected server.
+The mss-server now also has a websocket feature that performs the same actions using the same JSON formated strings as the original mss-server did plus now more only using a websocket instead of an http connected server.
 The websocket advantage is that the websocket client can now continue to be connected and get feedback of the current status of the transaction in realtime that in ruby can be driven with the EM eventmanager to triger function on transaction events as shown in the client_signer examples also contained here.